kubrickfr/avsc-wiki/Quickstart.md

 # Services

-Using Avro's RPC interface, we can implement portable and "type-safe" APIs:
+Using Avro RPC services, we can implement portable and "type-safe" APIs:

 + Clients and servers can be implemented once and reused for many different communication protocols (in-memory, TCP, HTTP, etc.).
-+ All data that flows through the API is automatically validated using its corresponding schema: function arguments and return values are therefore guaranteed to match the type specified in the API.
++ All data flowing through the API is automatically validated using its corresponding schema: function arguments and return values are therefore guaranteed to match the type specified in the API.